How to Choose the Right CBD Product

 What’s your preferred method of consumption?

 When choosing the right product, it is important to find a method of consumption you like and are willing to use.
 A method of consumption is the way you will be using the product for your specific goals.
 There are many different ways to consume hemp products.
 Everyone is different from body weight, to chemistry, to specific needs and preferences.
 The different methods of consumption include inhalation, ingestion, sublingual, and topical.
 It is important to understand how these consumption methods differ in onset, duration, and bioavailability.
-These factors work together in determining the overall experience that may be ideal for different conditions and doses.
+These factors work together in determining the overall experience that may be ideal for you.

 Onset The time it takes for the cannabinoids to absorb and take effect.